Brian Dooreck MD

 Past infection

-IBS affects about twice as many women as men and is mainly found in individuals younger than 45 years old.
+IBS affects about twice as many women as men and is mainly found in individuals younger than 45.

 How is IBS diagnosed?

-There is no test to definitively diagnose IBS.
+There is no test to diagnose IBS definitively.
 Instead, your GI doctor asks you about symptoms you may be experiencing.
 They then eliminate other health conditions or infections.

-Unfortunately, for many, the road to diagnosis can be long and difficult.
-IBS diagnoses are often delayed because people don't think their symptoms are serious enough to go to a doctor.
-Even once they go to a doctor, the doctor might just tell them that they're too stressed or to come back if their bowel problems get worse.
-This is why it's so important to know all the facts about IBS.
+Unfortunately, the road to diagnosis can be long and difficult for many.
+IBS diagnoses are often delayed because people don't think their symptoms are severe enough to go to a doctor.
+Even once they go to a doctor, the doctor might tell them they're too stressed or to return if their bowel problems worsen.
+This is why knowing all the facts about IBS is so important.

 How can I treat IBS?

 There is no cure for IBS.
-However, there are many lifestyle changes you can make to lessen your symptoms.
-Your local GI doctor can provide you guidance for IBS treatment.
+However, you can make many lifestyle changes to lessen your symptoms.
+Your local GI doctor can provide you with guidance for IBS treatment.
 They will likely recommend home remedies before medication.
 These can include:

 Regular physical exercise